siwaar/rag-renault/README.md

 ```
 To manage and inspect the content of your PostgreSQL database tables effectively,
 installing a graphical database management tool like pgAdmin is recommended.
-### 2. Connect to the database using a PostgreSQL GUI client

-- Open client
-- Create a new connection with the following details:
-  - Host: localhost
-  - Port: 5432
-  - User: postgres
-  - Password: password
-  - Database: postgres